gellati/numeral-conversion-api/README.md

 ### Usage

-Once the service is up and running, the conversion endpoint is at `api/conversion`.
-Here numeral conversion can be done with GET requests.
+Once the service is up and running, the conversion endpoint is at `/api/conversion`.
+Here numeral conversion can be done with GET and POST requests.

 The request is done with the following parameters